 Auckland Grammar School has a fees protection procedure to ensure that International Student fees paid in advance are handled in a manner consistent with generally accepted accounting practice.
 The purpose is to ensure that those funds are secure and can be made available in accordance with the School’s refund policy.

 Refunds Policy for International Students

 All fees stated on the Offer of a Place are to be paid prior to the commencement of enrolment at Auckland Grammar School.
-Payment of fees is confirmation and acceptance of the Tuition Agreement for International Students and adherence to School Rules and Regulations.
-Nothing in this Policy limits any rights that the student may have under the Consumer Guarantees Act or the Education Act.
+Payment of fees is confirmation and acceptance of the Tuition Agreement for International Students (Contract of Enrolment) and adherence to School Rules and Regulations.

 - There is no refund of tuition fees, except in very exceptional circumstances.